-Total annual enrollment at NPC has declined from its high in 2009-10, and full-time student equivalent (FTSE) enrollment has decreased commensurately.
-This enrollment decline mirrors statewide and national trends and reflects a greater number of students enrolling in universities and/or remaining in the workforce.
+Total annual enrollment at NPC has declined from its recession-era high in 2009-10, although full-time student equivalent (FTSE) enrollment has stabilized.
+Despite this enrollment decline, which mirrors statewide and national trends, the annual number of degree and certificates awarded has remained somewhat more stable (see metric 19).